Hadera: Ottoman era

 Hadera was founded on 24 January 1891, in the early days of modern Zionism by Jewish immigrants from Lithuania and Latvia on land purchased by Yehoshua Hankin, known as the Redeemer of the Valley.
 The land was purchased from a Christian effendi, Selim Khuri.
 This was the largest purchase of land in Eretz Israel by a Zionist group, although the land was of low quality and mostly swampland.
 The only inhabitants prior to the purchase were a few families raising water buffaloes and selling papyrus reeds.
 The village was named after Wadi al-Khudeira (وادي الخضيرة), as the nearby section of Hadera Stream was known.
 Earlier, the whole Hadera Stream had been known as Nahr Akhdar (نهر الأخضر).

-The Crusaders called the location Lictera – a corruption of the Arabic name, el-Khudeira.
+The Crusaders called the location Lictera.
+There is a hypothesis that this is a version of an Arabic name, el-Khudeira, but this is unproven.
 From the outset, attempts were made to pick instead a Hebrew name for the new settlement.
 About half a year after it was founded, rabbi Ya'akov Goldman reported on an event in "the moshav of Hadere, that is, Hatzor".
 The name Liktera was in preferential use by the British military during World War I.

 In the end of the nineteenth century, the region of Hadera was populated by three immigrant groups – Circassians, Bosnians and Russian Jews.
 These transnational colonists joined what was, in Roy Marom's words, "a sparsely populated coastal plain inhabited by Arabic-speaking highland peasants and nomads of Turkmen, Nubian, Egyptian and of Arabian-Peninsular descent".
 Marom further notes that in 1871 Ottoman authorities inspected Khirbet al-Khudeira, and found it 'empty of inhabitants and lacking resident peasants who are eligible to purchase it in return for the payment of land registration fees".
 Selim al-Khoury, a Christian merchant from Haifa, purchased Kh. al-Khudeira, together with 3000 hectares of land, and established an agricultural estate among the ruins.
 In 1890, al-Khoury sold al-Khudeira to Yehoshua Hankin (1864–1945).